LattePandaTeam/Docs/docs/content/mu_edition/gpio_ctl.md

 ## BIOS Requirements

 GPIO function requires BIOS support.
-Please ensure that the BIOS version used by your LattePanda Mu module is *S70NC1R200-8G/16G-A* or higher.
+Please ensure that the BIOS version used by your LattePanda Mu module is `S70NC1R200-8G-A` or the 16G variant or the SATA variant (Build Date: 2025/12/19) or higher.

-If you are using an older version such as *LP-BS-S70NC1R200-SR/DR-B*, please refer to the [Update BIOS Firmware](bios_setup.md#update-bios-firmware) section to complete a BIOS update.
+If you are using an older version such as `LP-BS-S70NC1R200-SR-B`, please refer to the [Update BIOS Firmware](bios_setup.md#update-bios-firmware) section to complete a BIOS update.

 ## Switch Multiplexed Pins to GPIO Mode